tomjoht/documentation-theme-jekyll/doc_build_arguments.md

 If you don't want to enter the long Jekyll argument every time, with all your configuration details, you can create a shell script and then just run the script.
 This theme shows an example with the doc_multibuild_web.sh file in the root directory.

 My preference is to add the scripts to profiles in iTerm.
-See {{site.data.urls.doc_iterm_profiles}} for more details.
+See {{site.data.urls.doc_iterm_profiles.link}} for more details.

 ## Stop a server